Skip to main content

 Fact: Smelly Feet is Not a Sign of Diabetes

 "Stinky feet are a sign of diabetes."
 No, stinky feet are a sign that your child needs to wash their feet.
 There's no evidence that foot odor has anything to do with diabetes.
-But foot problems, like diabetic neuropathy, where they can't feel their feet, is a complication of out-of-control diabetes as they get older.
+But foot problems, like diabetic neuropathy, where they can't feel their feet, are a complication of out-of-control diabetes as they get older.

 So if you really want the facts on diabetes, be sure to talk to your child's diabetes specialists.
 They really are the ones who know best.